4 Major Scales and Keys

 10) whole step above tonic

-A major scale is not only an organized way to write notes in alphabetical order.
-More importantly, the major scale is an organized way of telling us the contents of a musical key, which combines the tonal center and mode.
+A major scale is more than just a systematic way to list notes alphabetically.
+More importantly, the major scale is an organized way of telling us the content of a musical key, which combines the tonal center and mode.

-- The tonic is the tonal center.
-It is a note that tells us where “home” is; the music gravitates around the tonal center and does not feel complete unless we end at home.
-The tonal center can be any pitch, such as C, F-sharp, or G-flat.
+- The tonic is the tonal center, a note that tells us where “home” is.
+Music gravitates around the tonal center and feels most complete when we end there.
+The tonal center can be any pitch, such as C, F sharp, or G flat.

 - The mode tells us the collection of pitches used based on a tonal center.
 The most common modes are the major mode and minor mode.
-Since the major mode and minor mode contain different notes, they sound different.
-The major mode is often associated with happy music, while the minor mode is often associated with sad music.
+Since these modes contain different notes, they sound distinct.
+The major mode is often linked to happy music, while the minor mode is usually associated with sad music.

-- The key combines the tonal center and mode (e.g., F-sharp major or F-sharp minor).
-As you will learn later in this chapter, not every tonal center can have keys in both major and minor (e.g., you can have the key of G-flat major but not G-flat minor).
+- The key combines the tonal center and mode (for example, F sharp major or F sharp minor).
+As you will learn later in this chapter, not every tonal center can have keys in both major and minor (for instance, you can have the key of G flat major but not G flat minor).

-Ideally, you will be able to hear a musical example and tell if it is in major or minor.
-Examples 4.5.1. and 4.5.2 are two famous classical works that are in major keys.
+Ideally, you should be able to hear a musical example and determine if it is in a major or minor key.
+Examples 4.5.1 and 4.5.2 are two well-known classical works in major keys.

 Example 4.5.1.
 Major key: Mozart[6], Eine kleine Nachtmusik, K. 525, i – Allegro